-NOTE: Abrasive cleansers, steel wool pads, gritty wash cloths, some paper towels, etc., can damage the control panel and the interior and exterior oven surfaces.
+Do not scrub or use any sort of chemical cleaners, abrasive cleansers, steel wool pads, stainless steel cleaners, gritty wash cloths, some paper towels, etc. which can damage the control panel and exterior surfaces.

 Over time, surfaces may stain as a result of food particles splattering during cooking.
 This is normal.